Coronavirus (COVID-19)

 Before applying for Personal Education Allowance (PEA) funding for children in care, schools must ensure that any pupil premium funding is carefully targeted to provide additional support, is meeting the educational requirements of the young person and improving their education outcomes.

 Children in care are given first priority for school places and schools are expected to admit them without reference to the oversubscription criteria and without delay.
-Social workers and parents/carers should contact their Area Learning Advocate for help with admission to schools.

-ALA contact details can be found here.- Admissions applications for CiC or those previously in care (December 2018)
+- Admissions applications for CiC or those previously in care (July 2022)

 - General school admissions guidance